 You can see from the picture above that the thorns produced are often longer than the leaves themselves which is a very effective way of warding off large mouths from taking a bite on the plants.
-This is especially important for desert plants that can’t afford to lose the few leaves they produce.
-However, there are animals which themselves demonstrate amazing adaptations to their environment which include abilities to eat these thorny plants.
-Giraffes have 20 inch long tongues which are really tough.
-The bottom lip is also incredibly touch and can take the poking of these thorns without much problem.
-Even the inside of the giraffes mouth is adapted to eating what would be inedible food for you and I. Giraffes can not only reach high into an acacia tree but have all the physical traits needed to take advantage of these food source.
+This is especially important for desert plants that can ill-afford to lose the few leaves they produce.
+However, it seems for every protective adaptation of one organisms there is another organism that has found a way around to thwart those defenses.
+In this case, giraffes have 20-inch-long tongues which are really tough.
+The bottom lip is also incredibly tough and can withstand the poking of these thorns without much problem.
+Even the inside of the giraffes mouth is adapted to eating what would be inedible food for you and I. So, giraffes can not only reach high into an acacia tree but have all the physical traits needed to take advantage of acacia tree as a food source.

 The mother wasp is genetically and behaviorally programmed to locate and anesthetize a tarantula, and to carefully transfer her larval offspring to the arachnid’s body.
 Why does all of this work out the way it does in each life cycle of this particular kind of wasp?
 Because, before Adam’s fall in Eden, God cleverly and carefully planned out (consistent with His infinite foreknowledge) the innumerable details that would be needed, after Eden, to make this air-to-ground system operate successfully enough to propagate tarantula hawk wasp populations from one generation to the next.
 (From James Johnson, “Slow death for a tarantula: a lesson in arachnid apologetics”, http://www.icr.org/article/6390/).